phill-holland/polymorphic-program/README.md

 - Edit random string generator to only use "hello world" characters as grammar (DONE)

-- Add code mutation function
+- Add code mutation function (DONE)

 - Suppress output of anything that's not a string (i.e. integers/booleans) (DONEISH)